haptork/easyLambda/_docs/08-unit-expr.md

 ---
-title: "Unit Expressions"
+title: "Unit Expressions and Properties"
 permalink: /docs/unit-expr/
-excerpt: "Refernce on unit expressions"
+excerpt: "Refernce on unit properties"
 ---
 {% include base_path %}
 {% include toc icon="gears" title="Contents" %}

-A new computing unit can be added anywhere in the data-flow with the unit expressions.
-They finalize the prior data-flow unit.
-These are higher order functions ie. take another function as input.
-The units are based on functional list operations.

 The input and output types for a unit are fixed.
 A unit may output zero to many rows of some column types.
 A function can return multiple values / columns by